HubSpot Reporting for Recruiters: Dashboards That Work

 Correct team and owner filters are in place.
 Consultant-level reports need to be scoped to the correct team.
 A cross-team view at consultant level is usually displaying the wrong data and occasionally a data privacy issue if margin or salary figures are visible to people who shouldn't see them.

-If you're not sure whether your current HubSpot setup passes this checklist, the Revenue Audit at stacklogic.co.uk/services covers this as part of the initial assessment - looking at pipeline structure, property schema, and association configuration before making any recommendations about what to build.
+If you're not sure whether your current HubSpot setup passes this checklist, a revenue operations audit covers this as part of the initial assessment - looking at pipeline structure, property schema, and association configuration before making any recommendations about what to build.